ryandhjeon/obsidian-notes/Papers/Iterative rule-guided reasoning over sparse knowledge graphs with deep reinforcement learning.md

 - Rewards: If the agent reaches the correct target entity at the end of the search, a terminal reward of 1 or 0 otherwise.

-- For more effcient <u>agent path searching</u>, design the specific agent reward function to achieve better performance.
+- For more effcient [agent path searching], design the specific [agent reward function] to achieve better performance.

 *Policy network*
 - Policy network is parameterized by state information, global context and the pathfinding history.